10/09/2013 Mind-Body Health

 Developing Sensory Awareness

-At the Chopra Center’s Perfect Health program and Journey into Healing workshop, we teach people to become aware of what is entering their bodies through all of their senses.
+At the Chopra Center’s Perfect Health program, we teach people to become aware of what is entering their bodies through all of their senses.
 This can be done through sensory-awareness practices and mind-body integration tools such as meditation and yoga.
 All of the energy and information that enters us, even in the form of sound, needs to be processed and “digested,” much as our food does.
 When we increase unpleasant and uncomfortable sounds in our environment, but don’t have a balance of nurturing and pleasant sounds, we begin to feel the stress response in the body.

 We can learn much from the ancient healing traditions that turned to the use of senses for healing.
 Centuries ago, these traditions recognized that we are connected to our environment.
 They observed the benefits conferred or the harm done by exposure to sensory stimuli.
 Modern science has given us powerful insights into the mechanisms of this phenomenon, allowing us to treasure our time-honored gifts with new understanding.